Top 7 Benefits of IoT for Healthcare and Wellness

 1. Automating patient care

-Why is this advancement among the huge benefits of Internet of Things in healthcare?
-It’s no secret that most man-made errors in medicine happen at night due to the exhaustion of healthcare professionals.
-It’s good news then that connected technology will eventually be able to take over patient care and avoid human errors.
+Why is this advancement among the huge benefits of the Internet of Things in healthcare?
+It’s no secret that most man-made medical errors happen at night due to the exhaustion of healthcare professionals.
+It’s good news, then, that connected technology will eventually be able to take over patient care and avoid human errors.

 2. Medical access in remote areas

-Sometimes the cost of just getting to see a doctor can hold a sick person back.
-Add to this factor in the lack of time due to commuting, and you'll get a fair share of people who are not getting proper healthcare simply because getting to hospitals is complicated.
+Sometimes the cost of just seeing a doctor can hold a sick person back.
+Add to this factor the lack of time due to commuting, and you'll get a fair share of people who are not getting proper healthcare simply because getting to hospitals is complicated.

-With the IoT and healthcare, patients no longer have to leave their home and put their jobs on hold or spend a ton of time just to get to the hospital.
+With the IoT and healthcare, patients no longer have to leave their homes and put their jobs on hold or spend a ton of time just to get to the hospital.
 With Remote Patient Monitoring tools or a smart telehealth tool for smartphones, we’d be literally fighting spacetime.
-A patient can perform a routine test following a set of instructions and send the real-time data over to a professional.
+A patient can perform a routine test following instructions and send the real-time data to a professional.

-The possibility to monitor patients remotely would solve a ton of problems - like the difficulties in treating chronic diseases in rural areas.
-Cutting down hospital operating costs is one of the benefits of IoT for healthcare as well as making experience more convenient.
+The possibility of monitoring patients remotely would solve a ton of problems, such as the difficulties in treating chronic diseases in rural areas.
+Cutting down hospital operating costs is one of the benefits of IoT for healthcare and making the experience more convenient.

 3. Efficient data storage

-Up until now, the system of medical information storage has made quite a bit of progress.
-We’ve come from storing paper records to digitizing patient information as well as scans - including X-rays, ECGs, MRIs, etc.
+Until now, the medical information storage system has made quite a bit of progress.
+We’ve come from storing paper records to digitizing patient information and scans - including X-rays, ECGs, MRIs, etc.

 4. Developing preventive medicine